iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

 ``reward``: Award value to the ``balance.stake``

   - Reward the scheduler when consensus is achieved
-  - Reward the worker when they contributed to a successfull consensus
+  - Reward the worker when they contributed to a successful consensus
   - Reward the app and dataset owner

-The requester payment is composed of 3 parts, one for the workerpool, one for the application and one for the dataset.
+The requester payment is composed of 3 parts, one for the worker pool, one for the application and one for the dataset.
 When a consensus is finalized, the payment is seized from the requester and the application and dataset owners are rewarded accordingly.
- The workerpool part is put inside the ``totalReward``.
+The worker pool part is put inside the ``totalReward``.
 Stake from the losing workers is also added to the ``totalReward``.
- The scheduler takes a fixed portion of the ``totalReward`` as defined in the workerpool smartcontract (``schedulerRewardRatioPolicy``).
+The scheduler takes a fixed portion of the ``totalReward`` as defined in the worker pool smart contract (``schedulerRewardRatioPolicy``).

- The remaining reward is then divided between the successfull workers proportionnaly to the impact their contribution made on the consensus.
+The remaining reward is then divided between the successful workers proportionally to the impact their contribution made on the consensus.
- If there is anything left (division rounding, a few nRLC at most) the scheduler gets is.
+If there is anything left (division rounding, a few nRLC at most) the scheduler gets it.
 The scheduler also gets part of the reward kitty.

 Parameters
 ~~~~~~~~~~

 ``FINAL_DEADLINE_RATIO = 10``, ``CONTRIBUTION_DEADLINE_RATIO = 7``, ``REVEAL_DEADLINE_RATIO = 2``

 Parameters of the consensus timer.
 They express the number of reference timers (category duration) that are dedicated to each phase.
 These settings corresponds to a 70%-20%-10% distribution between the contribution phase, the reveal phase and the finalize phase.

   - ``FINAL_DEADLINE_RATIO`` This describes the total duration of the consensus.
 At the end of this timer the consensus must be finalized.
 If it is not, the user can make a claim to get a refund.

   - ``CONTRIBUTION_DEADLINE_RATIO`` This describes the duration of the contribution period.
 The consensus can finalize before that, but no contribution will be allowed after the timer to ensure enough time is left for the reveal and finalize steps.

   - ``REVEAL_DEADLINE_RATIO`` This describes the duration of the reveal period.
 Whenever a contribution triggers a consensus, a reveal period of this duration is reserved for the workers to reveal their contribution.
 Note that this period will necessarily start before the end of the contribution phase.

 Lets consider a task of category `GigaPlus`, which reference duration is 1 hour.
 If the task was submitted at 9:27AM, the contributions must be sent before 4:27PM (16:27).
 Whenever a contribution triggers a consensus, a 2 hours long reveal period will start.
 Whatever happens, the consensus has to been achieved by 7:27PM (19:27).

 ``WORKERPOOL_STAKE_RATIO = 30``

-  Percentage of the workerpool price that has to be staked by the scheduler.
+Percentage of the worker pool price that has to be staked by the scheduler.
 For example, for a ``20 RLC`` task, with an additional ``1 RLC`` for the application and ``5 RLC`` for the dataset, the worker will have to lock ``26 RLC`` in total and the scheduler will have to lock (stake) ``30% * 20 = 6 RLC``.

 This stake is lost and transferred to the reward kitty if the consensus is not finalized by the end of the consensus timer.

 ``KITTY_RATIO = 10``

 Percentage of the reward kitty for the scheduler per successful execution.
 If the reward kitty contains 42 RLC when a finalize is called,
 then the scheduler will get 4.2 extra RLC and the reward kitty will be left with 37.8 RLC.

 ``KITTY_MIN = 1 RLC``

 Minimum reward on successful execution (up to the reward kitty value).

   - If the reward kitty contains 42.0 RLC, the reward is 4.2
   - If the reward kitty contains 5.0 RLC, the reward should be 0.5 but gets raised to 1.0